rnajena/EpiDope/README.md

 (you need to mount files/folders that you want to access in the Docker via `-v`)

 #### Further
-If you are interessted most of the code which was used to create this tool see: https://github.com/flomock/epitop_pred
+If you are interessted, you find most of the code which was used to create this tool under: https://github.com/flomock/epitop_pred